snehjeetc/AddressBookUsingJava/README.txt

 Address Book Program

 /-------------------------------------------------------------/
-version : fv
+version : UC7
-        Console based UI added.

-        Added Features:
+        Added features
         1.)
-Creates a list of books
+Structure for address book changed
         2.)
-Ability to modify the names and contents of books.
-        3.)
-Ability to modify the name of the book.
-        4.)
-Ability to remove book and book's contents.
+Duplicate names not allowed in the book anymore.

 /------------------------------------------------------------/